|Fall & Spring||8:30am - 10pm||8:30am - 7:30pm||12 - 5:30pm||12 - 8pm|

 SVA Library West is a satellite library space located on the lower level of 133 West 21st Street.
 This attractive and casual area features a selection of magazines, displays of new books, DVDs and video games, computers, comfortable seating, a group study area with wall mounted display, and a book scanner.
 Students can request circulating materials from the main library at 380 Second Avenue, which will be delivered to SVA Library West the next day.
 Reference consultation and library instruction will also be available in the space.
-SVA Library West is open 40 hours per week: Monday – Friday from 12noon until 8pm.
+SVA Library West is open during Fall and Spring semesters, Monday – Friday from 11am until 4pm.

 SVA’s faculty is invited to scan, copy, and print free of charge in the The Visual Resource Center (VRC) within the library.

 Available for use during regular library hours, inquire at the circulation desk.